thesarfo/cp/README.md

 10. **"Connected components" or "Strongly connected components":** These terms often lead to graph-related algorithms like Tarjan's algorithm or Kosaraju's algorithm.

+11. **"Find the intersection":** This term suggests the use of the set data structure

 <!-- I got to RUNTIME ANALYSIS IN THE DSA BOOK -->